POLI 572B

 Does the regression line fit all values of \(E[Y|X=x]\) equally well?

-• Least squares is “linear” in that we approximate \(Y\) using a linear combination of \(X\) (sum \(X\) multiplied by coefficients: in the span/column space of \(X\))
+• Least squares is “linear” in that we approximate CEF of \(Y\) using a linear combination of \(X\) (sum \(X\) multiplied by coefficients: in the span/column space of \(X\))

 Graph of Averages